A Guide to the Perfect Valentine’s Day in Central Park

-Central Park has long been celebrated as one of New York City’s most romantic escapes, enchanting both locals and visitors alike.
+Central Park has long been celebrated as one of New York City’s most romantic escapes.
 Here’s our guide to the best date spots to explore with your special someone in the Park.

 Central Park’s romantic roots go as far back as the late 1800s, when couples strolled along a tree-lined path lovingly nicknamed Lovers’ Lane.
-Though the path itself no longer exists, its essence remains in the intimate footpaths south of Turtle Pond—near its original location—and in the countless romantic moments that unfold across the Park every day.
+Though the path itself no longer exists, this spirit lives on through first dates, stolen glances, surprise proposals, timeless weddings, and cherished anniversaries.

 Plan Your Perfect Date in the Park